samellgass2/berkeleymon/README.md

   - Added fainting and ending of battle appropriately and with correct text pop ups
   - Added switching menu and mandatory switch on current 'mon death
   - Started Item infrastructure, allowing AI to use items, and player item management
+  - Implemented correct user switch logic to penalize with a turn loss when chosen voluntarily